wix-incubator/DetoxSync/IdleStatusDocumentation.md

 For timers, the idle status descriptions provides the fire date (in system time zone), the fire time interval, whether the timer repeats and its repeat interval.
 For display links, it displays the object description.

-The idle resource is considered idle once all tracked timers are either cancelled or fired, and are no longer tracked.
+The sync resource is considered idle once all tracked timers are either cancelled or fired, and are no longer tracked.

 ### UI Elements